queryluke/masseffect-5e/static/data/rules/09-05-cover.md

 #### Size
 Size matters.
 If the target is one size larger than the creature providing cover, the target has no cover.
-If the target is one size smaller than the creature providing cover, ther target has three-quarters cover.
+If the target is one size smaller than the creature providing cover, the target has three-quarters cover.

 #### High Ground
 Flying enemies or creatures on high ground are able to shoot over cover depending on the type of cover provided